Best Online Computer Science Degree Programs

 Graduation Rate: 88%

 Among UF’s 25 different online programs is a bachelor of science in computer science degree that rivals any in the country.
-This program is widely-renowned, known for its low pricing and educational merit.
-The curriculum is designed to encompass all aspects of computer science, equipping students with skills necessary to pursue a career in this highly-competitive and continuously-evolving field.
+This program is widely renowned, known for its low pricing and educational merit.
+The curriculum is designed to encompass all aspects of computer science, equipping students with skills necessary to pursue a career in this highly competitive and continuously evolving field.
 According to the U.S. Bureau of Labor Statistics, by 2020, occupational demand in the field of computer technology is expected to rise by 22%.
 Graduates of UF’s computer science program go on to pursue careers as business intelligence analysts, computer programmers, and web developers.
+According to our analysis, the University of Florida has the best online computer science degree program in the nation.

 2. Brigham Young University – Idaho